bruneaug/DShield-SIEM/README.md

 ![image](https://github.com/bruneaug/DShield-SIEM/assets/48228401/6ff32abf-7bf7-4185-8e6d-ae6373d88bea)

-# Configure Management -> Stack Monitoring
+# Configuring ELK Stack Management
+In order to see the ELK stack health, it is necessary to configure the stack monitoring by navigating to: Management -> Stack Monitoring<br>

 - Select "_Or, set up with self monitoring_"<br>
 - Monitoring is currently off -> Select: _Turn on monitoring_<br>